Culpeper, Virginia: Early European settlement

+In 1649, the 629,000-acre Northern Neck Proprietary was established by King Charles II as a one-seventh partition of the Crown's holdings in North America.
+The original recipient of this territory was John Colepeper, 1st Baron Colepeper of Thoresway.
+Upon his passing, control of the territory was transferred to his son, Thomas Colepeper, the 2nd Baron; in 1688 he received a new patent from King James verifying his claim to the territory, but died the following year.
+5/6th of his share of the colony was inherited by his daughter, Catherine Culpeper, and her husband Thomas Fairfax, 5th Lord Fairfax of Cameron.
+Upon his death in 1710, control of the territory passed on to his son Thomas, the 6th Lord.
+The death of his grandmother in May of that year left him the remaining sixth share.
+Given that he was only 16 at the time, administrative authority fell to his mother, who would maintain it until her death in 1719, when the whole of the proprietary was passed on to Thomas.

 By the early 18th century, settlers from the Tidewater and Northern Neck regions began pushing westward into the Piedmont.
 German, English, and Scots-Irish colonists established farms along the Rapidan and Crooked Run valleys between 1714 and 1720 as part of the Germanna Colony settlement founded by Governor Alexander Spotswood.
+At the time of its founding, it was colonial Virginia's westernmost settlement.
 These settlers built homesteads, mills, and trading routes that later became part of Culpeper County.
 The region’s fertile soil supported wheat, corn, and tobacco cultivation, while trade developed along wagon roads connecting Fredericksburg to the Shenandoah Valley.
-In 1748, the Virginia House of Burgesses formally created Culpeper County from Orange County, effective May 17, 1749.
-It originally included what are now Madison and Rappahannock counties.

-After Culpeper County was established, the Virginia House of Burgesses voted on February 22, 1759, to create the Town of Fairfax.
-The name honored Thomas Fairfax, 6th Lord Fairfax of Cameron (1693–1781), the proprietor of the Northern Neck of Virginia, which included a large tract of land between the Rappahannock River and the Potomac River.